 NEH program officers can offer advice on a full range of issues, such as content, scheduling, and logistics.
-We strongly encourage you to contact a program officer and to follow up with a draft proposal (submitted as an attachment to an e-mail message to sem-inst@neh.gov, by January 24, 2019).
+We strongly encourage you to contact a program officer and to follow up with a draft proposal (submitted as an attachment to an e-mail message to sem-inst@neh.gov, by the date specified in section D4.
+"Submission dates and times" of the notice of funding opportunity.
 Call 202-606-2324 or send an e-mail message to sem-inst@neh.gov before you submit a draft proposal.